Home Upcoming Events Speaker Recordings Club Photos Newsletters Swarm Info Contacts/Links

 Field Days - Educational Opportunity

-2025 Field Days will be held every Saturday from 10 am to 12 pm in the club apiary behind Terramar Brewstillery in Bow.
+These sessions are currently being held every Saturday morning from 10 am to noon at the SVBA apiary, which is behind the Terramar Brewstillery in Bow.Just park in their lot and walk around the back, and you will spot us in the field.
 Please make sure you have the current year's liability waiver and emergency contact form on file when attending.

 Questions or Corrections?
 Contact our Web Page Administrator